 The Company expects to continue to incur net losses for at least the next several years.
-Over that period, the Company will need to raise additional debt or equity financing to fund its development.
+The Company will need to raise additional debt or equity financing to fund any additional development requirements requested by the U.S. Food and Drug Administration ("FDA"), as well as for new drug application ("NDA") preparation, pre-commercial activities, including marketing and manufacturing of EVK-001 and payment of technology acquisition milestones.
 If the Company is not able to secure adequate additional funding, the Company may be forced to make reductions in spending, extend payment terms with suppliers, and/or suspend or curtail planned programs.
 Any of these actions could materially harm the Company's business, results of operations, financial condition and future prospects.